 I was in the best shape of my life, had a serious boyfriend, and was part of a fun sorority—I had everything I thought I wanted, but under the surface, I felt afraid.
 I believed the way I looked was what made me worthy of love and belonging, and maintaining my appearance was the only way to keep what I had.
 It was a lonely and exhausting experience.

 Looking back, I can see that I teetered on the edge of excess exercise and food restriction.
 I also felt incredibly conflicted about my diet and fitness choices.
 I wanted to have a six pack, but I also wanted to be healthy because of the nutrition principles I’d learned as a kid.
 I wanted to learn how to balance a heathy diet and lifestyle with my desire to look healthy.
 And those two things combined are what finally led me to follow in my mother’s footsteps and enroll in my master’s degree program for nutrition and public health to become a registered dietitian (RD).

 So what shifted things for me?
 What finally had me less concerned with physical appearance and more on living my life?

-Well, as I got to work as an RD, I began to realize that nutrition advice alone was not resolving the insecurities that many of my clients were feeling about themselves.
+Well, as I got to work as a nutritionist, I began to realize that nutrition advice alone was not resolving the insecurities that many of my clients were feeling about themselves.
 And just like the women I was working with, I finally saw for myself that pursuing weight loss and the “perfect body” wasn’t making anyone happy, including me.

 From that moment forward, I decided it was time to for a change.
 Not only would I embrace my perfectly imperfect self, but I would also help others do the same.

-Today, I’m on a mission to help women (and men!) like you find freedom from the health concerns that are holding you back from living your best life.
+Today, I’m on a mission to help women like you find freedom from the health concerns that are holding you back from living your best life.
 I’m also here to help you realize that your self-worth and value does not have to be dictated by the number on the scale, whether or not you have a thigh gap, or the opinion of others.